-When it comes to technical analysis there is a temptation to ignore the basics.
+When it comes to technical analysis, there is a temptation to ignore the basics.
 Many traders fall into the trap of looking for strategies that are, well, more complicated.
-The concept of support and resistance levels is very easy to understand in theory.
+The concept of support and resistance levels is straightforward to understand in theory.
 In practice, however, it is a little more difficult.
 The common misconception is that it is just “drawing support and resistance lines” on a chart.
 There is some truth to that.
 Proper use of support and resistance doesn’t have to be complicated.
 The key is finding the right level for your lines and using them wisely.

 The whole idea of support and resistance in technical analysis is identifying areas where there is support and resistance.

 Support price levels identify an area where there has been demand from investors.
 This can often result in a downward trend pausing for a moment and then taking one of the following paths:

 Continuing the downward trend through the support line.
 That’s a sell signal.

 Bouncing off the support line and moving into an upward trend.
 That’s a buy signal.